Frequently Asked Questions

 Q. What is meant by car park surfacing?

-A. Car park surfacing is a service which enables you to transform the unused space surrounding your business into facilities where potential customers can park their vehicles.
+A. Car park surfacing is a service that enables you to transform the unused space surrounding your business into facilities where potential customers can park their vehicles.
 Car park surfacing will commonly consist of quality surfacing material which is accompanied by thermoplastic markings which helps to clearly display parking spaces and control the flow of traffic.

 Q. Why would I need a car park surfacing?